-Wood-Decaying Fungi Prevention
+Wood-Decaying Fungus Treatment and Prevention

-What is a wood-decaying fungi?
+What is wood-decaying fungi?

 A wood-decay fungus is any variety of fungus that consumes moist wood, causing it to rot.
 There is a wide variety of wood-decay fungi and they are best identified by the type of rot that they cause, the most common including soft, white, and brown rot.

 Soft rot fungi are heartier than white and brown varieties and can spread more easily in conditions that are too hot, cold, or wet for their counterparts.
 They are less aggressive in their decomposition, but more hearty.
 Like their namesake, telltale softness in wooden structures is a sign of their presence.

 White rot fungi causes rotted wood to feel moist and appear whitish-yellow in coloring.
 A few examples of fungi that cause white rot include the honey mushroom, oyster mushrooms, tinder fungus, and artist’s conch.

 Brown rot is similar to white rot in many ways, except that the process leaves behind darker colored decay that cracks, shrinks, and generally warps the wood it has gotten in contact with.
 Well known brown rot fungi include the mine fungus, cellar fungus, and sulfur shelf.

 Are wood-decaying fungi dangerous?